Vaporjawn/Sud0ku/README.md

-# Sud0ku
+JavaScript# Sud0ku
 This is a sudoku solver using the backtracking algorithm.
 It includes a graphical GUI as well as a text based version.
+I recently made a javascript version, but I personally believe that the python version is much better.

 Run GUI.py to play sudoku.